Editing a Switch Port

 -

-Click the name of the switch to
+Click on the name of the switch

-edit.
+to edit.

-The switch page is displayed.
+The switch page is displayed, defaulting to the Overview tab view.

 - (Optional) To search for a specific port, enter the Port Name, Port Number, or Neighbor Name in the Search field, all matching ports are displayed.
-You can also search by the switch status (UP or DOWN) or by and the VLAN IDs associated with the switch.
+You can also search by the switch status (UP or DOWN) or and by the VLAN IDs associated with the switch.

 -